-My creamy tomato risotto with barley, a lush homemade roasted tomato pesto and tuna… A delicious lunch, starter or main course!
+Here is my creamy tomato risotto with barley, a lush homemade roasted tomato pesto and tinned tuna… A delicious lunch, starter or light main course!

-Another recipe to add to my large risotto collection…
+And another recipe to add to my large collection of risotto recipes…

-Quick cook barley to be precise, which makes preparing this tomato risotto a breeze.
+Quick cook barley to be precise, which makes preparing this tomato risotto an absolute breeze.

 Easy Tomato Risotto with Barley & Tuna